castorini/candle/README.md

 # Candle:
 PyTorch utilities for pruning and quantization.

+## How to Install PyTorch on RPi
+1. Increase swap space to 1-2 GB
+2. Install PyTorch as usual

 ## Notes:
 - When designing architectures, it's helpful to interleave batch normalization with quantized layers.
 This reduces covariate shift, which can be quite extreme for binary weights.
 - It also helps to "prime" weights by pre-training with full-precision using a soft quantize penalty (see `quantized_loss`).
 This loss should increase according to a schedule.
 Sometimes, this will make the difference between convergence and divergence.